 - a) Gum The chewing of gum is prohibited on the school premises and around the school property. - b) Loitering in Areas Adjacent to the School In the interest of good public relations with our neighbours and the community, students are not to congregate on any private property adjacent to the school, before and after school, at recess or at lunchtime.
 It is objectionable to the neighbours if groups of students loiter in private gardens and on walkways to homes.
-The Chevron gas station has requested that students not loiter on their property. - c) Smoking - Students may not smoke in any form or at any time on the school grounds or in the areas in the vicinity of the school.
-This also includes possession of smoking paraphernalia of any kind (eg, vaporizers, cigarettes, etc.) This applies to all school sanctioned events. - d) Uniform Infractions Repeat uniform infractions are documented and parents/guardians are contacted.
+The Chevron gas station has requested that students not loiter on their property. - c) Smoking Students may not smoke at any time on the school grounds or in the areas in the vicinity of the school. - d) Uniform Infractions Repeat uniform infractions are documented and parents/guardians are contacted.
 Students accumulating more than three (3) uniform infraction notices will be sent home or will be required to serve a one-day suspension.
 Persistent uniform infractions will result in progressive disciplinary action and are then classified as a serious misconduct. - e) Relationships It is only natural in a co-educational school for relationships to develop between the sexes.
 While the feelings of others must be respected, excessive displays of affection between students is not acceptable. - f) Tardiness see p.
 21-22.
 Repeated tardiness will result in progressive disciplinary action and is then classified as a serious misconduct.